Bible translations into Amharic: New Haile Selassie I Bible (1962)

 The 81 book Ethiopian Orthodox Tewahedo Church Bible, including the deuterocanonicals, 46 books of the Old Testament and 35 books of the New Testament, was published in 1986.
 This version incorporates a few minor changes or corrections to the 1962 Amharic text of the New Testament, but the text of the Old Testament and Deuterocanon are identical to those previously published under Haile Selassie I.

 UBS Versions (1987, 2005)

 Under the Bible Society of Ethiopia (a member of the United Bible Societies), a new translation was printed in 1987, translated directly from Hebrew and Greek.
 A revised version of this appeared in 2005.
 These versions contain only the 66 books of the Protestant canon, and they have not been widely embraced by the Ethiopian Orthodox Tewahedo Church.

 IBS Version (2001)

 Living Bibles International produced a New Testament in 1985.
 Following the 1992 merger of LBI with IBS, the International Bible Society produced a complete Bible in 2001.
 This is a translation from the English NIV, or is at least very heavily reliant upon it.

+Biblica Version (2001)

+The Biblica translation of the Bible is for the Amharic language, which is primarily used in Ethiopia.
+This translation uses an informal language style and applies a meaning-based translation philosophy.
+It is translated from the biblical languages.
+The Old Testament was completed in 2001 and the New Testament in 1988.